farazaraf/secretMessageApp-nodejs/README.md

 3. Also in another cmd type: node client.js
 4. Text will be saved in ist_gossip.txt
 5. Client will show PIN which u enter in the browser to access gossip

+## Dependencies:
+- expressjs
+- dgram
+- upd4
+- readline
+- tail

+  create a folder named node_modules in the root folder and install all the modules in that folder using npm